bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.0544870953630796in"} -->

-Let\'s look at our first example of how you would apply bootstraps column classes, and how they would actually be rendered on different screen sizes.
+Let&apos;s look at our first example of how you would apply bootstraps column classes, and how they would actually be rendered on different screen sizes.